Beryozovskaya GRES

 Beryozovskaya GRES is a coal-fired power plant near the town of Sharypovo in Krasnoyarsk Krai, Russia.
 The power plant is owned by Unipro.
 The installed capacity of the plant is 2420 MW.

-Its flue gas stack is 370 m tall and the tallest free-standing structure in Russia outside the Moscow area.
+Its flue gas stack is 370 m tall and the tallest free-standing structure in Russia outside the Moscow and Sankt-Petersburg areas.

 General information

 The Beryozovskaya power plant provides extra electricity for the Russian power grid during winter, when electrical demand peaks.
 In other seasons the average load of the power plant is below half its capacity as the Central Siberian region uses several more efficient hydro power plants.
 The production cost for one kilowatt-hour by station is close to US$0.01, and the annual production can be over 10000 GWh.

 The lignite used by the power plant belongs to Kansk-Achinsk basin with total reserves 600 bn tonne, one third of it is available for surface mining.
 The plant uses coal from a field with proved reserves of 3.7 bn tonne, which is 14 km away.
 The transportation of this fuel from the pit to power plant uses a transporter line, which is capable of transferring up to 40 mn tonne of coal annually.

 Production has grown in last years and there are plans to develop the station by adding new generators.
 The power plant also performs centralized heat supply.
 For self-cooling purposes it uses reservoir, which holds back the river Beresh (Chulym basin), instead of applying cooling towers.